How to Spend Four Days in Paris | Best Things to Do

 We saved visiting the Montparnasse Tower observation deck for our last night in Paris.
 We planned accordingly so we could watch the sunset over the views in Paris.
 This was a great way to take in the city for the last time.

-Tip: Instead of waiting in long lines to go on top if the Eiffel tower, this is another option to see the views of Paris.
+Tip: Instead of waiting in long lines to go on top of the Eiffel tower, this is another option to see the views of Paris.
 Also, you will have the Eiffel Tower in your pictures!

 Parisian Architecture!
 I swear, everywhere you look in Paris is a photograph.
 Can’t wait to visit Paris again soon!

-Save this post to your Pinterest!
+Save this how to spend four days in Paris post to your Pinterest!